segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 **Size mismatch**

 If the data type in Glue is wider than the data type for a column in an on-going sync (for example, a decimal vs integer, or string vs integer), then the column is cast to the wider type in the Glue table.
 If the column is narrower (for example, integer in the table versus decimal in the data), the data might be dropped if it cannot be cast at all, or in the case of numbers, some data might lose precision.
 The original data in Segment remains in its original format, so you can fix the types and [replay](/docs/guides/what-is-replay/) to ensure no data is lost.
-Learn more about type casting [here](https://www.w3schools.com/java/java_type_casting.asp){:target="_blank"}.
+Learn more about type casting by reading the [W3School's Java Type Casting](https://www.w3schools.com/java/java_type_casting.asp){:target="_blank"} page.

 **Data mismatch**